ueberdosis/tiptap/docs/src/docPages/guide/configuration.md

 })
 ```

-Don’t want to load a specific extension?
-Just filter it out:
+Don’t want to load a specific extension from the `StarterKit`?
+Just pass `false` to the config:

 ```js
 import StarterKit from '@tiptap/starter-kit'